-Asteroid Bennu is the target of the OSIRIS-REx mission, which aims to collect and send a sample back to Earth for analysis.
+Asteroid Bennu was the target of the OSIRIS-REx mission, which collected a sample to send back to Earth for analysis.
 With over half a million known asteroids to choose from, why did scientists set their sights on Bennu?

 Its location, size, composition, and scientific importance made Bennu the best place to send the OSIRIS-REx spacecraft on its cosmic journey.

 Bennu's proximity to Earth makes it easier to reach.
 While most asteroids in our solar system are located between Mars and Jupiter, Bennu is part of a smaller group known as near-Earth asteroids (NEAs).
 These objects travel within 50 million kilometres of our planet's path.

 During its 436-day journey around the Sun, Bennu moves in an elliptical pattern that overlaps with Earth's orbit every six years.
-The OSIRIS-REx sample-return mission was designed to take advantage of Bennu's movements, reducing risk and cost.
+The OSIRIS-REx sample-return mission was designed to take advantage of Bennu's closest proximity to Earth to reduce risk and cost.

-OSIRIS-REx will allow scientists to learn more about how Bennu and other NEAs act as they orbit the Sun.
+OSIRIS-REx is allowing scientists to learn more about how Bennu and other NEAs act as they orbit the Sun.

 Size and composition

 Asteroids with smaller diameters rotate more quickly than those with large diameters.
 When selecting an ideal asteroid for the OSIRIS-REx mission, researchers needed their target to be wider than 200 metres to ensure that the spacecraft could safely approach to collect loose material from the asteroid's surface.

-Studies from Earth reveal that Bennu is a rare carbon-rich asteroid.
+Studies from Earth revealed that Bennu is a rare carbon-rich asteroid.
 Bennu is quite dark, reflecting only 4.5% of the light that hits it.
 This means that Bennu absorbs much of the Sun's light as heat energy, which, when released, could change its course.
 Scientists want to learn more about how an asteroid's path might be affected by its composition, colour, and reflectivity.

 Bennu's fact sheet